What's the "Green Challenge"? Click here.

 In the future, advanced technologies—fuel cells, hybrid vehicles, biofuels—will help to substantially reduce our reliance on fossil fuels and in turn decrease our carbon emissions.
 There's plenty you can do in the short term as well, and we don't expect you to rush out and buy a Toyota Prius, either (though if you do, you get major extra credit).

-Today's passenger cars average just 24 miles per gallon, the lowest level since 1980.
+According to the Natural Resources Defense Council, today's passenger cars average just 24 miles per gallon, the lowest level since 1980.
 In the early 20th century, by comparison, Ford's Model T got 28.5 miles per gallon.
 For each gallon of gas your car burns, it releases about 19 pounds of carbon dioxide.
 So, if you could tweak your ride to eke out just three extra miles per gallon, you'd save about 1,000 pounds of CO2 emissions a year, based on an average mileage of 12,000 a year.
 Then there's air travel: It costs 100 gallons of fuel per passenger to go coast to coast.
 We won't debate that some flights are necessary, and we're not against vacations.
 But does that describe all your air travel?
 Some suggestions for reducing the miles you log in the car and on the plane:

 • Keep your tires properly inflated by checking them regularly when you fill up at the gas station.
 Environmental Defense notes that 32 million U.S. vehicles ride on at least two under-inflated tires, wasting 500 million gallons of gas each year.